Federal government to pay for funeral of four people slain in Nova Scotia

-OTTAWA — The federal government is confirming it will pay for the funerals of four people found dead in a Nova Scotia home last Tuesday.
+OTTAWA — The federal government confirmed it will pay for the funerals of four people found dead in a Nova Scotia home last Tuesday.

-However Veteran's Affairs officials would not elaborate further Saturday on the arrangements for Lionel Desmond, his wife, mother and daughter.
+However Veteran's Affairs officials would not elaborate further Saturday on details of the payment for the services for Lionel Desmond, his wife, mother and daughter.

 Media reports quote family members as saying they were told Saturday afternoon that the government would cover funeral costs.

-Police have said Desmond shot his 31-year-old wife Shauna, their 10-year-old daughter Aaliyah and his mother Brenda Desmond, 52, in their home in Upper Big Tracadie before killing himself.
+Police have said Desmond shot his 31-year-old wife Shanna, their 10-year-old daughter Aaliyah and his mother Brenda Desmond, 52, in their home in Upper Big Tracadie before killing himself.

-Family members have said Desmond was diagnosed with post-traumatic stress disorder after a tour in Afghanistan in 2007, and had received treatment from the military.
+Family members have said the former soldier was diagnosed with post-traumatic stress disorder after a tour in Afghanistan in 2007, and had received treatment from the military.

 A candlelight vigil was held in Upper Big Tracadie Saturday night to mourn the deaths of the family members.

-Note: Note to readers: This is a corrected story.
-A previous version misspelled the first name of Desmond's wife.